Lava balloon: Observations

 Lava balloons observed during a 1998–2000 eruption at Terceira are considered to be the most noteworthy expression of that eruption.
 They were described as steaming dark objects floating on the sea, hot enough to damage fishing ropes.
 At first, they were thought to be dead whales or trunks.
 They surfaced in batches over a span of several months, clustering in particular areas that appear to reflect the position of active volcanic vents on the seafloor but also wind and ocean current driven transport.
-Sometimes, hundreds of balloons were observed on a given occasion, accompanied by gas bubbles and particles shed by the balloons, all of which rose through the water in the form of plumes.
+Sometimes, hundreds of balloons were observed on a given occasion, accompanied by gas bubbles (i.e. gas slug) and particles shed by the balloons, all of which rose through the water in the form of plumes.
 The balloons steamed at first under their own heat, forming small vapour plumes and hissing sounds.
 Their insides could reach temperatures of over 900 C and were sometimes incandescent.
 Balloons usually floated for less than 15 minutes before sinking again as water penetrated them through cracks in the crust and gases escaped.
 Sometimes, however, explosions threw fragments for tens of meters when water interacted with a hot interior.
 Remotely operated underwater vehicle (ROV) observations of the putative vent area found debris that may have come from lava balloons.

 The Pantelleria eruption generated scoriaceous and vesicular floating structures with sizes exceeding 1 m that sank again beneath the water surface after they had become saturated with water.
 1892 descriptions of lava balloons about the Pantelleria eruption resemble the Terceira balloons.
+The eruption was discovered thanks to its balloons.
 As reported by fishers, black balloons of lava floated on the sea, sometimes propelled by steam jets and sometimes exploding with up to 20 m high debris fountains.
 As with Terceira, they were accompanied by gas bubbles and many of them were hot enough to melt zinc.
+Water entering the balloons evaporated from the heat, thus delaying their filling.
 Eventually, the balloons filled with water and sank again.